jknowles/merTools/cran-comments.md

 ## Test environments
-* local Windows 7 install, R 3.2.3
+* local Windows 7 install, R 3.3.2
-* ubuntu 12.04 (on travis-ci), R devel
+* ubuntu 12.04 (on travis-ci), R devel, R-Release
 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs or NOTEs
+There was one NOTE regarding a URL in the `REimpact` function documentation.
+This URL has been checked on all built version of the package and is a valid link from the documentation page to the expected target.

 * Used utils::globalVariables(c(".shinyMerPar", "sig", "sigma")) to fix notes about unexported objects.